 Using a new interactive, research and theory based tool aimed at practitioners, participants will:

-- use the contextual safeguarding approach to develop understanding of gangs, knife crime and county lines
+- use the contextual safeguarding approach to develop understanding of criminal exploitation, knife crime and county lines

-- via different characters aged nine to 24, explore different roles, risks and responsibilities within gangs
+- via different characters aged nine to 24, explore different roles, risks and responsibilities within criminal exploitation networks

 - evaluate risks in terms of gender and roles and across the life course

-- through an interactive street map linked to the gang members, evaluate safeguarding pathways for individuals and evaluate the potential risks associated with different types of interventions
+- through an interactive street map linked to the characters, evaluate safeguarding pathways for individuals and evaluate the potential risks associated with different types of interventions

-- explore professionals within the context of communities who are key in assessing risks and safeguarding children and young people involved in gangs
+- explore professionals within the context of communities who are key in assessing risks and safeguarding children and young people involved in criminal exploitation

-- explore and have the opportunity to develop a tailored action plan within a safeguarding framework for working with gangs.
+- explore and have the opportunity to develop a tailored action plan within a safeguarding framework for working with criminally exploited children

 - child protection professionals